Injured and need cash?

 Interest is the headline figure that you might actually be quoted by a reputable funding company.
 When asking about interest rates, funding companies will give you a one-sentence answer that gives you very little information.
 You need to get a specific quote inclusive of all charges, not just a rate range.

-• Multiple-method – often used by companies who don’t want to quote an interest rate at all, the multiple-method usually goes something like this: you owe back 1.5 times what you borrowed before 6 months, 1.8 times what you borrowed after 6 months and before one year, etc. Some companies even use a flat multiple of 2.0 times or 3.0 times regardless of when the advance is repaid.
+- Multiple-method – the multiple-method usually goes something like this: you owe back 1.5 times what you borrowed before 6 months, 1.85 times what you borrowed after 6 months and before one year, etc. Some companies even use a flat multiple of 2.0 times or 3.0 times regardless of when the advance is repaid.
+The multiple method can be cheaper or more expensive than any other method – it just depends what multiples are used.

 One-time fees